ericnishio/ericnishio.github.io/_projects/001-pennyclerk.md

 ---
 title: PennyClerk
 description: An iPhone & Android app for micromanaging your daily expenses and savings.
-Also available as a web app.
 website: https://pennyclerk.com
 ---